 If you or a loved one suffered sexual abuse by a priest in the Camden Diocese – covering Camden, Cumberland, Cape May, Atlantic, Gloucester and Salem Counties -- you may have grounds for a civil lawsuit.
 You should seek the assistance of a qualified attorney as soon as possible.

-Kline & Specter, with more than 40 attorneys, has had significant success in litigation against Catholic priests accused of committing sexual abuse against children and teenagers.
+Kline & Specter, with 50 attorneys, has had significant success in litigation against Catholic priests accused of committing sexual abuse against children and teenagers.
 Our firm obtained the largest-ever, though confidential, settlement paid by the Archdiocese of Philadelphia for a former altar boy who was abused by a pedophile priest.
 We also recently won a ruling by the New Jersey Superior Court, Appellate Division, keeping alive a lawsuit against a priest for alleged assaults against a teenager committed at the Jersey Shore.

 Kline & Specter will provide a free, compassionate, and confidential evaluation of your case.
 Our attorneys are members of the Tort Creditors Committee involved in litigation involving the Diocese of Camden, which filed Chapter 11 bankruptcy on Oct.
 1 and a reorganization plan on Dec.
 31, actions that came after it was named in dozens of sexual abuse lawsuits.